 Agro-systems also face particular threats related to water, phosphorus and fungicide efficiency.
 By 2030, water demand is expected to grow by 30% and half the worlds population will be living in areas with high water stress.
 Industrial agriculture is responsible for more than two-thirds of the worlds water withdrawal.
 The accumulation of nutrients such as phosphorus in effluents and soils often leads to soil contamination, eutrophication of surface waters and pollution of underground aquifers.
 On the supply side, explosive growth is expected in worldwide demand of phosphorus up to 2050 and geopolitical issues may accelerate the onset of a potential shortage to significantly less than 100 years.
 Fungicides heavily affect ecosystem functioning, harming soils enzymatic activity, soil organisms that help break down organic matter and act as natural control agents of many soil-borne pathogens, and aquatic fungi involved in leaf litter decomposition.
 Resistance to fungicides is increasing, so they are losing effectiveness.
 Moreover, research shows that tissues of 2-9% of edible plants have pesticide residues above the legal threshold.

-The LIFE Plants for Plants project aims to introduce new organic biostimulants into conventional agriculture.
-The goal is that biostimulants reliable performance will allow them to conquer a market segment that has so far been reluctant to reduce irrigation and chemical use to boost crop production.
-The project will produce three prototypes of a new group of biostimulants focusing on water, phosphorus and fungicide efficiency, to tackle the related environmental threats.
-This new generation of plant-derived biostimulants, called standardised metabolites phytocomplex (SMP), is able to enhance crop resource efficiency, significantly reducing the amount of nutrients, water and pesticides needed to grow, thus improving their resilience to climate change and disease.
+The LIFE Plants for Plants project aimed to introduce new organic biostimulants into conventional agriculture.
+The goal was that biostimulants reliable performance will allow them to conquer a market segment that has so far been reluctant to reduce irrigation and chemical use to boost crop production.
+The project aimed to produce three prototypes of a new group of biostimulants focusing on water, phosphorus and fungicide efficiency, to tackle the related environmental threats.
+This new generation of plant-derived biostimulants, called standardised metabolites phytocomplex (SMP), would be able to enhance crop resource efficiency, significantly reducing the amount of nutrients, water and pesticides needed to grow, thus improving their resilience to climate change and disease.

-Through this work, LIFE Plants for Plants will contribute to implementation of the EU Water Framework Directive, the Fertilisers Regulation, the thematic strategy for soil protection and the Pesticides Directive.
+Through this work, LIFE Plants for Plants aimed to contribute to implementation of the EU Water Framework Directive, the Fertilisers Regulation, the thematic strategy for soil protection and the Pesticides Directive.